mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-In the rest of this section we will be running that exact generator multiple times.
+In the rest of this section, we will be running that exact generator multiple times.
 I would therefore advise you to copy this code somewhere, or just open this article again in a second browser tab.

-It will be *much* easier for you to understand what is happening, if you look at this generator as often as possible while we run the examples!
+It will be *much* easier for you to understand what is happening if you look at this generator as often as possible while we run the examples!

 So let's run this new generator just as we did the previous one.